noemisgambelluri/Lotka_Volterra-model/README.md

 The aim of this project is to simulate the Lotka-Volterra model for *two species*.
 The goal is to offers a quantitative understanding of the dynamics within a simplified predator-prey ecosystem and to convey these dynamics visually through animations.
 These animations will depict the fluctuations in both predator and prey populations over time and demonstrate their interdependence in phase space.

-To clone the repository and initiate the simulation, the user should utilize the specified command line syntax, subsequently enabling the visualization of the animation:
+To clone the repository and initiate the simulation, the user should utilize the specified command lines syntax, subsequently enabling the visualization of the interactive plot and of the animations of teh Lotka-Volterra model:

     gitclone https://github.com/noemisgambelluri/Lotka_Volterra-model.git
     cd Lotka_Volterra-model

     python Simulation.py settings.ini
+    python InteractivePlot.py setting.ini
+    python Animation_1.py settings.ini
-    python Animation.py settings.ini
+    python Animation_2.py settings.ini

 ## Introduction to the model